 Cryptocurrencies can introduce significant complexity into the tax preparation process.
-With the right software, accountants can ensure that they’re streamlining the process and avoiding any potentially costly mistakes.
+With the right software, crypto tax accountants can ensure that they’re streamlining the process and avoiding any potentially costly mistakes.
 They can also grow their practice by becoming local cryptocurrency leaders that could make them a go-to resource for certain clients.

 ZenLedger’s CPA Suite makes it easy for the best crypto tax accountants to grow their revenue by supporting cryptocurrencies.
 In addition to tracking prices, cost basis and auto-filling forms, ZenLedger provides full accounting transparency with audit reports that drill down into the details to support reported numbers.
 And, you can use a single tool for all clients—no subscription fees.